faiq525/Icome_Level_Prediction_Using_DT/README.md

 - **Retail**: Designing personalized offers for high-income customers.
 - **Recruitment**: Assisting workforce planning teams in identifying high-income professionals.

+##Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.

 ##License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License